Conzip Generic Name & Formulations

 Addiction, abuse, and misuse.
 Risk evaluation and mitigation strategy (REMS).
 Life-threatening respiratory depression.
 Accidental ingestion.
 Ultra-rapid metabolism of tramadol and other risk factors for life-threatening respiratory depression in children.
 Neonatal opioid withdrawal syndrome.
 Interactions with drugs affecting CYP450 isoenzymes.
 Risks from concomitant use with benzodiazepines or other CNS depressants.

 Assess the potential need for access to naloxone when initiating and renewing therapy.
 Consider prescribing naloxone based on risk factors for overdose (eg, history of opioid use disorder, prior opioid overdose, household members or other close contacts at risk for accidental ingestion or overdose).
 Abuse potential (monitor).
 Life-threatening respiratory depression; monitor within first 24–72hrs of initiating therapy and following dose increases.
 Accidental exposure may cause fatal overdose (esp. in children).
 Sleep-related breathing disorders (including central sleep apnea (CSA), sleep-related hypoxemia); consider dose reduction if CSA develops.
 Risk of life-threatening respiratory depression and death related to ultra-rapid metabolizers of tramadol (esp. in children for post-tonsillectomy and/or adenoidectomy pain).
 Avoid in adolescents 12–18yrs with conditions associated with hypoventilation (eg, post-op status, obstructive sleep apnea, obesity, severe pulmonary disease, neuromuscular disease, concomitant drugs that cause respiratory depression).
 COPD, cor pulmonale, decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression; monitor and consider non-opioid analgesics.
 Adrenal insufficiency.
 Head injury.
 Increased intracranial pressure, brain tumors; monitor.
 Seizure disorders.
 Avoid in depressed, suicidal, or addiction-prone patients; consider non-narcotic analgesics.
 Emotional disturbance.
 CNS depression.
 Impaired consciousness, coma, shock; avoid.
 Biliary tract disease.
 Acute pancreatitis.
+Hyponatremia.
+Hypoglycemia.
+Diabetes.
 Drug abusers.
 Severe hepatic (Child-Pugh Class C) or renal impairment (CrCl<30mL/min): not recommended.
 Ultra-rapid metabolizers (due to CYP2D6 polymorphism): avoid.
 Reevaluate periodically.
 Avoid abrupt cessation.
 Elderly (esp. >75yrs).
 Cachectic.
 Debilitated.
 Pregnancy; potential neonatal opioid withdrawal syndrome during prolonged use.
 Labor & delivery, nursing mothers: not recommended.

 Concomitant other forms of tramadol or carbamazepine: not recommended.
 Increased risk of hypotension, respiratory depression, sedation with benzodiazepines or other CNS depressants (eg, non-benzodiazepine sedatives/hypnotics, anxiolytics, general anesthetics, phenothiazines, tranquilizers, muscle relaxants, antipsychotics, alcohol, other opioids); reserve concomitant use in those for whom alternative options are inadequate; limit dosages/durations to minimum required; monitor closely; consider prescribing naloxone if concomitant use is warranted.
 Risk of serotonin syndrome with serotonergic drugs (eg, SSRIs, SNRIs, TCAs, triptans, 5-HT3 antagonists, mirtazapine, trazodone, tramadol, cyclobenzaprine, metaxalone, MAOIs, linezolid, IV methylene blue); monitor and discontinue if suspected.
 Increased risk of seizures with SSRIs, SNRIs, anorectics, TCAs, cyclobenzaprine, promethazine, other opioids, MAOIs, naloxone, neuroleptics, and others that lower seizure threshold.
 Avoid concomitant mixed agonist/antagonist opioids (eg, butorphanol, nalbuphine, pentazocine) or partial agonist (eg, buprenorphine); may reduce effects and/or precipitate withdrawal symptoms.
 May be affected by CYP2D6 inhibitors (eg, amiodarone, quinidine, fluoxetine, paroxetine, bupropion).
 Potentiated by CYP3A4 inhibitors (eg, macrolides, azole antifungals, protease inhibitors).
+May potentiate serum amylase.
 Antagonized by CYP3A4 inducers (eg, rifampin, carbamazepine, phenytoin).
 May antagonize diuretics; monitor.
 Paralytic ileus may occur with anticholinergics.
 Monitor digoxin, warfarin.

 Nausea, constipation, dry mouth, somnolence, dizziness, vomiting; respiratory depression, severe hypotension, syncope, anaphylaxis or other hypersensitivity reactions (permanently discontinue if occur).